(R)-9b : A New ACK1 Inhibitor

 (R)-9b, a first-in-class `dual' inhibitor with Immune modulatory activity

 Significantly, (R)-9b exhibited an unique activity- it activated CD8+ T cells in tumor microenvironment, causing robust immune response against tumors.
-This novel immune modulatory activity makes this compound a rare `dual' inhibitor that not only suppresses AR expression in tumor cells but also awake exhausted effector T cells to target cancer cells.
+This novel immune modulatory activity makes this compound a rare `dual' inhibitor that not only suppresses AR expression in tumor cells but also activate effector T cells to target cancer cells.

 Prostate tumors exhibit ICB (immune checkpoint blockade) resistance.
 (R)-9b was able to activate T cells isolated from blood of Abiraterone and Enzalutamide treated CRPC patients.
 This is a significant data to indicate a new strategy to activate immune cells in patients with prostate cancer and sensitize them to ICB therapy.